-- Federer beats Haas to reach final
+- Roger Federer beats Denis Kudla to reach Halle Open final